hansroland/reflex-dom-inbits/tutorial.md

 With the TextInput and TextArea widgets we are now able to write our first usefull GUI program in Haskell:
 It is a RGB color viewer.
 We enter the 3 color components, and the program shows us the resulting RGB color.
-It also shows, how to process the input of several TextInput fields

 The file *src/colorviewer.hs* contains the example: